.

 Subject.
 Foreign Trade and Business in Romania - Bucharest.

-Introduction to Romania (European Union);
+Introduction to Romania (EU);

 Doing Business in Bucharest;